Once a U.S. Air Force castoff, the tactical airlifter has become a hot commodity in the U.S. government's aircraft fleet.

 But the Forest Service, which has pushed its own case for converting the small airlifters to fire tankers , has been backed by McCain, a powerful voice on Capitol Hill, making some in the Pentagon concerned the transfer will get mired in further wrangling over a deal.
 McCain is known for digging in his heels, especially when Pentagon force structure and management issues are involved.

 Romania conducted a test of using bladders on a G.222—an early generation version of the C-27J—for aerial water tanker needs, reinforcing McCain's case for a firefighting capability.
 “Thehas consistently performed as an outstanding air tanker, and we believe the C-27J has the potential to perform as an excellent air tanker as well,” says Thomas Vilsak, secretary of the Agriculture Department, which oversees the Forest Service.

 McCain's compromise amendment would satisfy the Forest Service's needs for aircraft by transferring seven old Coast Guard HC-130Hs to the Forest Service for conversion to tankers, while the C-27Js would go to the Coast Guard.
 The tricky part was figuring out how to pay for much-needed structural improvements to the center wing boxes for the HC-130H aircraft.

-The amendment would direct the Defense Department to transfer the aircraft from the Coast Guard to the Forest Service and to pay for the repairs.
+The amendment would direct theto transfer the aircraft from the Coast Guard to the Forest Service and to pay for the repairs.
 The funding could be reprogrammed from previously unobligated C-27J accounts, according to a congressional aide.
 The amendment includes a forcing mechanism, stipulating that the Coast Guard cannot receive C-27J aircraft unless enough funding has been set aside for the HC-130Hs to be modified as “large air tanker wildfire suppression aircraft.”